 Need a quick unit conversion from wavelength (nm) to photon energy (eV)?
 Need to convert flux (ph/s) to average power (mW)?
-Simply entered the known value in the boxes below, and the calculator will provide the equivalent value in the appropriate unit.
+Simply enter the known value in the boxes below, and the calculator will provide the equivalent value in the appropriate unit.

 The energy of light (or photon energy), E, is inversely proportional to the wavelength by the equation: